Architecture

 contextkit / squeeze apply only when you assemble the prompt.
 If a framework/managed runtime owns context assembly internally, those two have nothing to shape; the other three still apply.

 Recording vs. enforcement — align to the SDK. cendor’s guiding rule is align to the behaviour of what it wraps: add no failure mode the SDK lacks (no crashes, no leaks, no latency cliffs), and claim no scope the SDK doesn’t.
-Enforcement (pre-flight tokenguard caps, acttrace’s guard() redact-before-send) lives on the instrument() seam — it can refuse or rewrite a call before it runs.
+Enforcement (pre-flight tokenguard caps, guardrails’ input / tool-call gate, acttrace’s guard() redact-before-send) lives on the instrument() seam — it can refuse or rewrite a call before it runs.
 The framework callback path is recording-only (post-call): it observes usage/cost/tools/correlation but cannot enforce, because it never touches the client.
 Choose the direct-SDK seam when you need enforcement; use callbacks to observe a framework you don’t want to wrap.

 Scope & non-goals (deliberate — align by staying out). cendor is process-local: it provides a correlation hook (trace_id, sinks), not an orchestrator, and does no cross-process / distributed aggregation, run-graph modelling, or checkpoint/resume of its own state.
 For a long-running or multi-agent system, aggregate durably via a sink into your own store and correlate by trace_id; resuming the agent is the orchestrator’s job, not cendor’s.